SonNguyen177/SJFluidSegmentedControl/README.md

 **Note:** `SJFluidSegmentedControl` is not intended to be used from Objective-C. For an Objective-C version of this library, please refer to the [LUNSegmentedControl](https://github.com/LunApps/LUNSegmentedControl).

+## SWIFT COMPATIBLE  VERSION
+** To compatible with newest swift version, please check 'Swift5' branch and use source code inside 'Demo/TestSegmented' **

 ## Features

 - [x] Easy to setup and use